FMLA: Forms, Eligibility, and Other Frequently Asked Questions

 You may file a complaint with the U.S. Department of Labor’s Wage and Hour Division who is responsible for enforcing FMLA.
 Their contact number is 1-866-487-9243 and they will assist you in filing a complaint which will require you to name you and your employer and the details of your complaint and employer’s response.
 It is best to have all your documentation regarding notification to your employer (and vice-versa) documented on paper or email to the extent possible.

 Who Counts As a Family Member Under FMLA?

-- Children: sons or daughters who are biological, adopted, foster, step or a legal ward or child of a person in loco parentis who is under the age of 18 or at least 18 and who is “incapable of self-care because of a mental or physical disability” at the time FMLA leave would start
+- Children: son or daughter who is biological, adopted, foster, step or a legal ward, or child of a person in loco parentis who is under the age of 18 or at least 18 and who is “incapable of self-care because of a mental or physical disability” at the time FMLA leave would start.

 - In Loco Parentis: A person that provides day-to-day care or financial support for a child.
-Employees who are not in a legal or biological relationship with a a child are entitled to FMLA leave if they are effectively the guardians of that person and responsible for their day-to-day care.
-This includes homosexual partners, guardians or caretakers (even if not legally established).
+Employees who are not in a legal or biological relationship with a child are entitled to FMLA unpaid leave if they are effectively the guardians of that person and responsible for their day-to-day care.
+This includes same-sex marriage and partnerships, guardians, or caretakers (even if not legally established).